Skip to main content

 Ongi Monastery

-At the foot of Mount Saikhan Ovoo, near the quiet village of Saikhan Ovoo in Mongolia’s Dundgovi Province, you’ll find the peaceful and historic Ongi Monastery, also known as Ongiin Khiid.
+At the foot of Mount Saikhan Ovoo, near the village of Saikhan Ovoo in Mongolia’s Dundgovi Province, you will find Ongi Monastery, also called Ongiin Khiid.
+This historic monastery once ranked among Mongolia’s largest and most respected.
+Today, it symbolizes the country’s spiritual roots and resilience.

-Ongi Monastery was founded in 1660.
-It had two main temple areas, built on both sides of the Ongi River.
-On the south side, there was Khutagt, the oldest part.
-It included 11 temples and several buildings for administration.
-Later, in the 1700s, monks expanded the monastery by building the Barlim complex on the north side.
-They constructed 17 temples there, including one of the largest temples in Mongolia at the time.
-They also turned Ongi Monastery into a thriving center for Buddhist education.
-Monks founded four Buddhist universities and welcomed up to 1,000 monks at once.
-The monastery buzzed with learning, prayer, and peaceful daily life.
+Ongi Monastery began in 1660 with two main temple complexes on both sides of the Ongi River.
+The south side, Khutagt, housed 11 temples and administrative buildings.
+In the 1700s, monks expanded the north side, creating the Barlim complex with 17 temples, including one of Mongolia’s largest temples at that time.
+Monks also founded four Buddhist universities, welcoming up to 1,000 students at once.
+The monastery thrived as a center of learning, prayer, and daily life.

 The Destruction of Ongi Monastery

-Sadly, everything changed in 1939.
-During the communist purge in 1939, Khorloogiin Choibalsan and his forces destroyed the entire monastery.
+In 1939, communist forces under Khorloogiin Choibalsan destroyed the monastery.
 They killed around 200 monks and arrested many others, forcing some to join the army.
-At the same time, the government redirected the Ongi River to supply nearby state-run mining operations.
-This change dried out the land and pushed local residents to leave the area.
-Over time, people forgot about the monastery, and it fell into ruins.
+Authorities redirected the Ongi River to support state mining operations, drying the land and driving local residents away.
+Over time, people forgot about the monastery, and the structures fell into ruins.

 A New Beginning

-Things began to change after 1990, when communism fell in Mongolia.
-Three elderly monks who had studied at Ongi Monastery returned to the ruins in 1990.
-With hope and determination, they began rebuilding the monastery—step by step.
-They fully rebuilt one temple and set up two small museums inside traditional yurts (Mongolian tents).
-These museums display old religious items, fragments of original temples, and other artifacts from the monastery’s past.
+After 1990, three elderly monks returned to the ruins and began rebuilding the monastery.
+They fully restored one temple and created two small museums inside traditional yurts.
+The museums display religious items, fragments of the original temples, and artifacts from the monastery’s past.
+Visitors can walk among the restored areas, explore the ruins, and experience Mongolia’s spiritual traditions.

 Leave a Reply